 Fix 6: Repair corrupted system files

-To use a more powerful tool to repair your system, we recommend giving Restoro a try.
+To use a more powerful tool to repair your system, we recommend giving Fortect a try.
 It’s a professional system repair software that specializes in fixing Windows issues.
-Restoro can diagnose and fix corrupted system files and services without affecting personal data.
+Fortect can diagnose and fix corrupted system files and services without affecting personal data.

 - Run the software.
-Restoro will start a deep scan into your system.
+Fortect will start a deep scan of your system.
 The process may take a while.

-Bonus tip: how to keep your PC at top condition
+Bonus tip: how to keep your PC in top condition

 Outdated or faulty drivers may trigger this error, although not very common.
 And as we briefly mentioned before, if a driver issue caused this installation error, you’re likely to get a specific error code.
 But in general, keeping your device drivers up-to-date can help prevent and solve many random computer issues.